-Notre Dame Law School alumnus David Spicer, '20 recently joined the staff of the United States Conference of Catholic Bishops as a Policy Advisor in the Department of Migration and Refugee Services.
-In this role, Spicer will provide the Conference and the Bishops with policy analysis and recommendations on immigration issues, represent the Conference in coalition work and at national and international meetings on these subjects, and, as required, deliver congressional testimony, reports, advocacy papers, backgrounders, and action alerts.
+Notre Dame Law School alumnus David Spicer, '20 joined the staff of the United States Conference of Catholic Bishops in the fall of 2020 as a Policy Advisor in the Department of Migration and Refugee Services.
+In this role, Spicer provides the Conference and the Bishops with policy analysis and recommendations on immigration issues, represents the Conference in coalition work and at national and international meetings on these subjects, and, as required, delivers congressional testimony, reports, advocacy papers, backgrounders, and action alerts.

 The Program on Church, State & Society aims to enhance the law school experience for all Notre Dame law students interested in issues related to law & religion and religious liberty.
 Current and prospective students can learn more about Program offerings by contacting Jonathan Hannah, JD at firstname.lastname@example.org.